The "Acid Test" for Carbonate Minerals and Carbonate Rocks

 Careful observation is important because some carbonate minerals react vigorously and others barely react with cold acid.

-However, if warm acid is placed on dolomite an obvious fizz will occur.
-This occurs because the acid and rock react more vigorously
+However, if warm acid is placed on dolomite, an obvious fizz will occur.
+This occurs because the acid and rock react more vigorously at higher temperatures.

 The Acid Test on Rocks

 LIMESTONE, DOLOSTONE, AND MARBLE